-5.7.2 Connecting SR05-D1A3-PV to a PC
+5.12 Connecting SR05 to a PC

-SR05-D1A3-PV can be accessed via a PC.
-In that case communication with the sensor can be done via the user interface offered by the Sensor Manager software (see the next chapters) or by any other Modbus testing tool.
+Both SR05-D1A3 and SR05-D2A2 can be accessed via a PC.
+In that case communication with the sensor is done via the user interface offered by the Sensor Manager software (see the next chapters) or by another Modbus testing tool.